Cyclic Differentiable Architecture Search: Experiments

-\emph{Impact of Search Epoch.} We further study the impact of the number of search epochs.
-From Fig.~\ref{fig:epoch}, we can see that when the number of search epoch approaches to 30, the performance becomes saturated, also the structure of the evaluation network tends to be stable.
+\emph{Impact of Search Epoch.} In DARTS methods~\cite{DARTS,PCDARTS}, after certain searching epochs, the number of skip-connections increases dramatically in the selected architecture, which results in the search collapse~\cite{liang2019darts+}.
+We study the impact of the number of search epochs in our CDARTS.
+From Fig.~\ref{fig:epoch}, we can see that when the number of search epochs approaches 30, the performance becomes saturated, and the structure of the evaluation network tends to be stable.
 So the search epoch is set to 30 in experiments.
+In addition, as the number of search epochs increases, CDARTS continues to search for better structures.
+Our method even achieves 97.77\% top-1 accuracy on CIFAR10 when the search epochs are 90.